xorye/vmyu-reloaded-electron/README.md

 ## Structure
-VMyu is a combination of three components: the desktop application, the Google Chrome extension and a server to handle database requests.
+VMyu is a combination of three components: the desktop application, the Google Chrome extension and the server to handle database requests.
 Each component communicates with one another to provide the functionality explained above.

 ### Desktop application (Typescript, React, Redux, Electron)
  - Keeps track of articles you've read and the definitions you've saved
+ - Edit saved words and definitions
- - Cue card feature
+ - Cue card feature to help review words and their definitions

 ### Google Chrome extension (Typescript)
- - Integrates seamlessly to news websites (currently only supports [news.naver.com](https://news.naver.com))
+ - Seamlessly integrates with news websites (currently only supports [news.naver.com](https://news.naver.com))
  - Quickly search and save word definitions from [en.dict.naver.com](https://en.dict.naver.com/#/main)
  - Displays words that you may have seen before, helping you apply previous knowledge to new contexts
  - Highlight words within news articles, with a hover feature to display definitions

-### Server (Typescript, Express.js, MySQL, Docker)
+### Server (Typescript, Express.js, PostgreSQL, Docker)
- - Handles database requests
+ - REST API to handle database requests for creating/deleting articles, words, definitions and highlights

 ## Usage

-As mentioned above, VMyu is a combination of three components: the desktop application, Google Chrome extension and a server to handle database requests.
+As mentioned above, VMyu is a combination of three components: the desktop application, the Google Chrome extension and the server to handle database requests.
 If this project gets traction, I'll consider open sourcing the repositories for the Google Chrome extension and server.

-I have no plans to deploy this project as its main purpose was to help me learn, refine my skills and have fun along the way.
+I have no plans to deploy this project as its main purpose was to help me learn, improve my workflow, refine my skills and have fun along the way.

+[ReadLang](https://readlang.com) is a web application and Google Chrome extension that offers a similar workflow to VMyu, with support for about 60 languages.
+In my experience, support for Korean is not as polished (its in beta mode) compared to support for languages like English, French and Spanish.
+This is mainly due to the fact that word spacing in Korean works differently.

 ## License